cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

 ## Compute Management - Virtual Machines

-This section is planned for a future version.
+This section summarizes a basic interface specification of virtual machines.

 ### Image